Tonight, a Dutch “teddy bear charity” will place 15,000 teddy bears in an otherwise empty soccer stadium.

 The organizer of the event is KiKa.
 The sponsor is the pharmaceutical giant Merck, whose name outside of the United States and Canada is MSD.
 MSD paid for the bears and the shirts.

-Dutch charity finds a new way to fill empty seats
+Dutch teddy bear charity finds a new way to fill empty seats

-The action in Heerenveen is a twist on the popular cardboard cutouts that sporting events around the world have been using to fill empty seats during the coronavirus crisis.
+The action in Heerenveen is a twist on the popular cardboard cutouts that sporting events around the world have been using to fill empty seats.
 Fans have been paying considerable sums to have their pictures attached to a cutout, in an effort to support their favorite team during tough times.
-Taiwanese baseball teams have even filled the seats with robots and plastic mannequins, some wearing surgical masks.
+Taiwanese baseball teams have even filled the seats with robots and plastic mannequins.

 After the match, the teddy bears will go on sale for about $18 each via KiKa’s website.
 And a video of the teddy bears getting ready for their big night out is on the charity’s Twitter feed.